 Course Description

-This course will explore developmentally appropriate practices and strategies as they relate to an early childhood curriculum cycle that promotes each child’s growth and learning across all developmental domains.
-Students will review how to create caring environments in which children will thrive.
-Students will discuss their roles as planners of the curriculum cycle and environment, observers of children, and facilitators of achievement in a self-directed learning environment.
-They will apply culturally-sensitive, cross-curricular methods of teaching that are based on typical developmental stages, observations, and the individual needs of the children.
+This course will explore developmentally appropriate practices, universal design for learning, and anti-bias education along with appropriate strategies as they relate to an early childhood curriculum cycle that promotes each child’s growth and learning across all developmental domains.
+Students will observe a classroom through the lens of an anti-bias education and then create or enhance their environment to assure that all children will thrive.
+Students will discuss their roles as planners and implementers of the curriculum, observers of children, and facilitators of achievement in a self-directed learning environment.
+They will apply culturally sensitive and cross-curricular methods of teaching that take into consideration the typical developmental stages, their observations, and the individual needs of the children.
 They will consider intentionality and the appropriate use of child-guided and adult-directed experiences.
 Students will become reflective practitioners who use supportive questions and statements while providing powerful interactions with each child.
+Students will develop, implement and record lesson plans that are aligned with the CT Early Learning Development Standards.

 (3 credits)